elleoma/elleoma.github.io/posts/en/environment/report.md

 df -h
 ```

 Here I lost some time, thinking where or how could we hijack execution of these commands, since they are running as root.
-But after checking `sudo -l` again, I see that I missed crucial `env_keep+="ENV BASH_ENV"` inside.
-It basically means that we can overwrite bash's internal environment variable, so when we call for `/usr/bin/systeminfo` we could pass our own variable with path to malicious script that will get a root shell when trying to execute bash binary.
+But after checking `sudo -l` again, I see that I missed crucial `env_keep+="ENV BASH_ENV"` inside. tl;dr it means that we can overwrite bash's internal environment variable, so when we call for `/usr/bin/systeminfo` we could pass our own variable with path to malicious script that will get a root shell when trying to execute bash binary.

 ### BASH_ENV

 Searching web for BASH_ENV gives us this explanation:

 ```
     BASH_ENV is an environment variable in Unix-like systems that specifies the file to be executed when a non-interactive shell is started.
     It allows users to set up a specific environment for scripts or commands run in that shell.
 ```

 ### Exploit